top of page

 Woman in bright pink yoga top and blue yoga pants in Supta Baddha Konasana on a teal yoga mat on a wood deck with green trees in the background

-Many of us live in a relentless state of “flight or fight” and it’s just not fair to our nervous systems to constantly demand that we remain on point all the time.
+Many of us live in our sympathetic nervous system—a relentless state of “fight, flight or freeze”—instead of our parasympathetic nervous system (our "rest and digest" mode).
+It’s not fair to our nervous systems to constantly demand that we remain on point all the time.

-Here are some ideas to relax your nervous system:
+Here are some ideas you can do today to relax your nervous system:

 • Take a bath in a dimly lit room while sipping on warm tea.

 • Give yourself quiet time every day.
-Quiet time is not just for kids.
 Silence can be restorative.

 • Limit your time on technology.
 More time away from screens means more time paying attention to your needs.

-• Be gentle, kinder and more compassionate toward yourself.
+• Be gentle, and more kind and compassionate to yourself.

-Practice It: Supta Baddha Konasana (Supported Bridge Pose)
+Practice It: Supta Baddha Konasana (Reclined Bound Angle Pose)

 • Lie on your back, bend your knees and bring the soles of your feet together.
 You can practice a supported version of this pose with blocks or blankets under your outer knees or thighs.